 Best things to do with kids in Prague

-Parents in search of an exhilarating way to exhaust their offspring will appreciate the Prague Zoo.
-Frequently ranked among the top zoos in the world for its diverse inhabitants (rare Malayan tapirs and Asiatic lions are among the almost 700 species here) this 140-acre zoological park encompasses pony rides, a petting farm, and an Amazonian-village-themed play area.
-Refuel with whole-wheat crepes and grilled seafood from the newly refurbished modern-design canteen.
+Parents looking for an exhilarating way to exhaust their offspring will appreciate the Prague Zoo.
+Frequently ranked among the top zoos in the world for its diverse inhabitants – rare Malayan tapirs and Asiatic lions are among the almost 700 species here – this 140-acre zoological park encompasses pony rides, a petting farm and an Amazonian village-themed play area.
+Refuel with whole wheat crêpes and grilled seafood from the newly refurbished canteen.
 Early bedtime, anyone?

-If the medieval aura of the Charles Bridge feels diminished by the crowds escape to the docks below for a watery adventure.
+If the medieval aura of the Charles Bridge feels diminished by the crowds, escape to the docks below for a watery adventure.
 The vintage wooden riverboats of the Prague Venice Boat Tour embark on a 45-minute voyage up the Vltava to the Little Devil (Čertovka) canal.
-Enjoy sweeping views and swan spotting along the way.
+Enjoy sweeping views and go swan-spotting along the way.
 Ticket prices cover admission to the Charles Bridge Museum where a detailed model of the Gothic bridge’s construction is on display.

-An array of tractors and touchable exhibits beckons families to the National Museum of Agriculture in the residential borough of Letná.
-Don’t miss the rooftop garden!
-Now open to the public, this grassy patch of flowers and resident beehives affords a sprawling 360°-view of towers and spires.
-If time permits, visit the neighbouring National Technical Museum then recover at scenic Letná park or nearby Mr. Hot Dog, serving a winning combo of Coney dogs and Czech microbrew.
+An array of tractors and exhibits beckons families to the National Museum of Agriculture in the residential borough of Letná.
+Don’t miss the rooftop garden – now open to the public, this grassy patch of flowers and beehives affords a sprawling 360-degree view over towers and spires.
+If time permits, visit the neighbouring National Technical Museum, then recover at the scenic Letná Park or nearby Mr Hot Dog, which serves a winning combo of Coney dogs and Czech microbrews.

-Part game, part thrill ride, Golem VR tells the mythical tale of Rabbi Loew’s infamous creation via cutting-edge virtual-reality technology.
-Go back in time to an amazingly detailed 16th-century Prague, exploring the Charles Bridge, Jewish Quarter, and, eventually, facing off with the Golem itself.
+Part game, part thrill ride, Golem VR tells the tale of Rabbi Loew’s infamous creation via cutting-edge virtual reality technology.
+Go back in time to an astonishingly detailed 16th-century Prague, exploring the Charles Bridge, Jewish Quarter, and, eventually, facing off with the Golem itself.
 The life-like nature of this attraction makes it best for older kids, though its location on the lower level of Hamleys toy store, complete with carousel and megaslide, will keep smaller siblings occupied.

-The majestic staircase of the neo-Renaissance Rudolfinum concert hall may be a popular vantage point for selfie seekers but don’t overlook the visual appeal that lies within.
+The majestic staircase of the neo-Renaissance Rudolfinum concert hall may be a popular vantage point for selfie seekers but don’t overlook all that lies within.
 Galerie Rudolfinum, housed in the buildings’ west wing, showcases contemporary artists amid grand 19th-century architecture.
-Its ground-floor Artpark, a kids’ corner designed to inspire wee Pollocks and Warhols, offers interactive learning and crafting stations and a free Sunday-afternoon workshop for children.
-Finish with cake and coffee at the gallery’s cafe.
+Its ground-floor Artpark, a kids’ corner designed to inspire wee Pollocks and Warhols, offers interactive learning and craft stations, plus a free Sunday afternoon workshop for children.
+Finish with coffee and cake at the gallery’s cafe.

-From lavish Baroque gardens to craggy nature preserves Prague boasts some 200 green spaces.
-How to choose the best one?
+From lavish Baroque gardens to craggy nature reserves, Prague boasts some 200 green spaces.
+So how to tell which is best?
 Follow the beer.
-Locals flock to Riegrovy Sady and Letná park beer gardens in the warmer months for dazzling views and cold pivo but the wide boulevards of Stromovka park, Prague’s largest, are a firm favourite with stroller-pushers.
-Enter at Výstaviště exhibition grounds where you’ll find a multi-floor jungle gym (next to a pub, of course).
+Locals flock to Riegrovy Sady and Letná Park beer gardens in the warmer months for dazzling views and cold pivo but the wide boulevards of Stromovka Park, Prague’s largest, are a firm favourite with young parents.
+Enter at the Výstaviště exhibition grounds where you’ll find a multi-floor jungle gym (next to a pub, of course).

-Reaching the summit of this 1,000-feet-high hill requires a funicular ride with an eye-popping vista spanning Prague Castle and beyond—but the fun doesn’t stop there.
-Once up top, a mirror-maze, rose garden, and mini replica of the Eiffel Tower await Petřín is nice starting point for a visit to Prague Castle with a wooded path leading along its landscaped grounds to Strahov Monastery and then on to Prague Castle.
+Reaching the summit of this 1,000-foot hill requires a funicular ride with eye-popping views over the city, but the fun doesn’t stop there.
+Once you’re up there, a mirror maze, rose garden and mini replica of the Eiffel Tower await.
+From Petřín, a wooded path leads towards Strahov Monastery and then on to Prague Castle.
 Do them all in one go.

-Not only does Pizza Nuova get Neapolitan thin crust right its roomy play corner and simple yet flavourful menu of Italian classics are sure to win big with the littles.
-Order the tasting menu and brace yourself for the parade of pizza and pasta dishes arriving at your table faster than you can eat them.
+Not only does Pizza Nuova get Neapolitan thin crust spot on, its roomy play corner and simple yet flavourful menu of Italian classics are sure to win over the little ones.
+Order the tasting menu and brace yourself for a parade of pizza and pasta dishes arriving at your table faster than you can eat them.
 Babysitting (weekends only) and an impressive wine list make this one of one of Prague’s family-friendliest dining experiences.

-Lego blocks cover most surfaces of your home, empty your wallet, and occupy your kids’ every waking thought – now they’re invading your vacation!
-Even the most Lego-averse parent can’t help but marvel at Czech Repubrick.
-From Karlštejn Castle Prague’s St. Vitus Cathedral, major Czech monuments have been painstakingly reproduced using thousands of Lego bricks.
+Lego blocks cover most surfaces of your home, empty your wallet and occupy your kids’ every waking thought – and now they’re invading your holiday, too.
+But even the most Lego-averse parent couldn’t help but marvel at Czech Repubrick.
+From Karlštejn Castle to Prague’s St. Vitus Cathedral, major Czech monuments have been painstakingly reproduced using thousands of Lego bricks.
 Aside from the exhibit’s historical highlights, it also features a 9,000-piece working Lego roller coaster.